Etale cohomology of diamonds: Biduality

 \section{Biduality}

-We add a biduality result for cohomologically smooth diamonds over a geometric point $\Spa(C,\OO_C)$.
-More general results in the case of rigid spaces are in Hansen's appendix to \cite{KalethaWeinstein} and in work of Gaisin--Welliaveetil, \cite{GaisinWelliaveetil}.
+In this section, we prove a biduality result for cohomologically smooth diamonds over a geometric point $\Spa(C,\OO_C)$.
+More general results in the case of rigid spaces can be found in work of Gaisin--Welliaveetil, \cite{GaisinWelliaveetil}.

 \begin{theorem} Let $C$ be a complete algebraically closed nonarchimedean field of characteristic $p$ with ring of integers $\OO_C$, and let $X$ be a locally spatial diamond that is separated and $\ell$-cohomologically smooth over $\Spa(C,\OO_C)$ for some $\ell\neq p$.
 Let $A\in D_\et(X,\Fl)$ be a bounded complex with constructible cohomology.
 Then the double (naive) duality map